Bus transport in the United Kingdom: Subsidies

-Park and ride

-Buses play an integral role in park and ride schemes in the UK, with operations across the country, having been implemented in volume since the 1980s and 1990s.
-Schemes now range in size from small standard liveried buses, to large dedicated route branded fleets.
-The majority are permanent, government supported public transport schemes, although operating contracts must be competitively tendered.
-Some schemes branded park and ride are for private use, such as airport buses.
-Others cater for specific events or segments of passengers, such as National Health Service staff.

-Private uses

-Private use of bus transport in the United Kingdom encompasses tour buses, vehicles for hire, and holiday excursions/package tours.

-Preservation
+Vehicle preservation

 Interest in preservation of historical buses is maintained in the UK by various museums and heritage/preservation groups, ranging from attempts to restore a single bus, to whole collections.
 While many preserved buses are vintage, increasingly, 'modern' types, such as the Leyland National, and the Optare Spectra are being preserved.
 With the fleet replacement of the major groups, it is not uncommon for many preserved buses to still have contemporary models still in service.

 Manufacturers

 Early UK bus manufacturers included private companies such as Guy Motors, Leyland Motors and AEC.
 Some bus operating companies, such as the London General Omnibus Company and Midland Red, also manufactured buses.